wkeav/java-projects/README.md

   * Command-line interface or an IDE that supports Java

-# Projects List & how to use them
+# Project List & how to use them

 ## Store:
 A fully dynamic inventory management system that allows users to: